memfault/interrupt/_drafts/cortex-m-breakpoints.md

 You can see that the first instruction for `dummy_function_ram` has been modified by the debugger from `0x4901` to `0xbe00`.

-The astute observer may realize right away this is the encoding for a breakpoint in thumb mode
+The astute observer may realize right away this is the encoding for a breakpoint in thumb mode:

 #### BKPT Instruction Encoding